saltyrtc/chunked-dc-js/README.md

 While the library was written for use with WebRTC DataChannels, it can also be used outside of that scope.

+## Installing

+If you're writing a browser application, simply use the normal or minified ES5 or ES2015 distribution from the `dist` directory.

+    <script src="chunked-dc.es2015.min.js"></script>

+All classes are namespaced under `chunkedDc`:

+- `chunkedDc.Chunker`
+- `chunkedDc.Unchunker`

+An npm release is pending (#12).

+To build the distributions yourself, simply run `npm install && npm run dist` in the main directory.

 ## Usage